 Before their forced conversion to Islam in the mid-1890 by a military campaign conducted by King Abdul Rahman of Afghanistan, the Nuristanis practiced a form of ancient Hinduism named Kalash, infused with accretions developed locally.
 Because of their ancient beliefs and their resistance to adopting Islam, the region was given the contemptuous name of Kafiristan, “Land of the Infidels”.

 The Nuristanis’ ancient rituals often involved shamanism and ritualistic animal sacrifices.
-Dancing (which often included the twirling of war axes) played an important ceremonial role in Nuristani religion during pre-Islamic times and it was believed that it could also help appease deities.
+Dancing (which often included the twirling of war axes) played an important ceremonial role in Nuristani religion.
+Especially during pre-Islamic times.
+They also believed that dancing helps appease deities.

 The Nuristani people have a clan organization with the village being the basic socio-political unit.
-The task of village leadership is assigned to men who can promote cohesiveness and act as mediators in conflicts with other tribes.
-Despite historical conflicts between tribes, the Nuristani culture praises those who can step between two people about to fight and force an agreement.
-Not attempting to prevent a conflict is seen as dishonorable.
+Men promoting cohesiveness raise in the ranks to village leadership.
+These men act as mediators in conflicts with other tribes.
+Despite historical conflicts between tribes, the Nuristani culture praises those able to help others come to an agreement.
+It’s dishonorable to avoid preventing conflict.

-The Nuristanis are known for their hospitality, and they will entertain guests in their homes.
+The Nuristanis are hospitable people.
+And they love entertaining guests in their homes.
 They often sit on stools around a fire and converse as a main socialization ritual.
-The guests are expected to give something to the host, in exchange for their hospitality.
-But this exchange shouldn’t be conducted explicitly, as this would be considered rude.
+The guests must give something to the host, in exchange for their hospitality.
+But this exchange is subtle because something explicit is rude.

-Nuristan is and has always been an impoverished region, so wealth plays an important role in establishing authority among the tribes, even more so than braveness.
+Nuristan is and has always been an impoverished region.
+This is why wealth plays an important role in establishing authority among the tribes, even more so than braveness.
 To be elected as a tribe leader (Jast) a man needs to conduct many feasts for the village, which can financially ruin any man aspiring to this position.
 It is popular for the Jast to speak publicly and with pride about how he has spent his fortune to achieve leadership.

-Nuristanis have a class-based society, with free men being the 90% of the population, and “Bari” being an underprivileged 10% that has to do most of the manual work.
+Nuristanis have a class-based society.
+Free men make up 90% of the population.
+“Bari” are the underprivileged 10% that do most of the manual work.
 Throughout the centuries, as a consequence of their occupation, the Bari have been able to develop very complex wood crafting techniques, which institutions such as UNESCO are praising as of incredible cultural value and trying to preserve.

 Languages of the Nuristani